dkoh12/Systems/elasticsearch/elasticsearch.md

 *   **How it works:** Instead of storing "Doc 1 contains 'Apple'", it stores "The word 'Apple' appears in Doc 1, Doc 5, and Doc 9".
 *   **Why it's fast:** To find "Apple", it doesn't scan every row.
 It just looks up "Apple" in the dictionary and instantly gets the list of IDs.
 *   **Used for:** `text` fields (Full-text search).

+Inverted Index can do exact match and fuzzy search.
+Fuzzy search would be slow if we searched through all the words in index and did "edit distance".
+Instead we use Levenshtein Automation.

+Elasticsearch doesn't scann.
+It builds a Finite State Automation (DFA) for your query term.
+Then this term dictionary in Lucene is stored as a prefix tree (FST - Finite State Transducer).
+The engine walks the Term Dictionary and Query Automation simultaneously.

+Fuzzy search on an inverted index is fast because it turns the problem into a graph traversal problem.
+It only visits the tiny slice of the term dictionary that could possibly match.

 ### 2. BKD Trees (For Numbers, Dates, & Geo)
 Standard Inverted Indexes are bad at ranges (e.g., "Price > 100").
 For this, Elasticsearch uses **Block K-Dimensional (BKD) Trees**.